AbstractSDK/abstract/docs/src/get_started/module_builder.md

 {{#include ../../../packages/abstract-core/src/base.rs:exec}}
 ```

+The content of the `Module` variant is passed to your custom execute handler.

 ### Query

 The query entry point is the non-mutable entry point of the contract.
 Like its name implies it it used to retrieve data from the contract's state.
 This state retrieval can have a computation component but it can not alter the contract's or any other state.

 #### Function Signature

+Expected function signature for the custom query handler:

 ```rust,ignore
 {{#include ../../../packages/abstract-sdk/src/base/contract_base.rs:query}}